bundlewrap/bundlewrap/doc/item_user.rst

 ``salt``
 ++++++++

 Recommended for use with the ``password`` attribute.
-Blockwart will use 5000 rounds of SHA-512 on this salt and the provided password.
+BundleWrap will use 5000 rounds of SHA-512 on this salt and the provided password.

 |